Donovoi/web-design-scenario/Proposition.md

 We are looking to use C# for controlling the server processing.
 SQL will be used for the handling and storage of any data.

-**Professionally designed logo** - $1000 - We will work with Tiger Paws to design a logo that suits their needs and catches the eye of any would be consumer.
+**Professionally designed logo and site theme** - $1000 - We will work with Tiger Paws to design a logo that suits their needs and catches the eye of any would be consumer.
 Our proof of concept is below:

 <img src= ".\tiger-paws.png" width="250px" height="250px" alt="Tiger Paws Logo" Title="Tiger Paws Logo">

+As per our provided logo, the site colours will be Orange #e78200, light Orange #fac175, and black #000000.

+The font to be used on the site will be a mixture of **Emilys Candy** (same as logo), and **Kranky**.

 **Home Page** - $600 - A responsive homepage with logo designed by Skillage I.T.
 This is to contain specials and announcements for the Tiger Paws community.